 ADA Theory Tests

-ADA theory tests are conducted at the Adelaide Airport Pass Issue Office located at the Terminal 1 Southern Screening Point from Monday – Friday between 8:00am and 3:00pm.
+ADA theory tests are conducted at the Adelaide Airport Pass Issue Office located at the Terminal 1 Southern Screening Point from Monday – Friday between 8:00am and 3:00pm, not including public holidays.

-The applicant is required to present the completed ADA Application Form to the Pass Issue Office at the Southern Screening Point.
+The applicant is required to present the completed ADA Application Form, their current states drivers licence and their valid ASIC to the Pass Issue Office at the Southern Screening Point.
 If the application is submitted correctly the applicant will then be required to view the Airside Driving DVD and then complete the Theory test.

 If successful the applicant may then make a booking for a Practical Driving test.
 If unsuccessful the applicant is required to wait 48 hours before re-sitting the test.